-Internship Programs Recognizing that learning can take place outside the classroom, Carroll College allows its students to participate in a work program that relates to their area of studies.
-This employment must relate directly to classroom work in order to qualify for an internship.
-Close cooperation between Carroll and the participating companies insures a work experience that contributes significantly to the student?s overall growth and professional development.
-Juniors and seniors in any major area may participate with the approval of the department chairperson, academic advisor, and the internship coordinator.
+Internship Experiences recognize that learning can take place outside the classroom.
+Carroll College allows its students to participate in opportunities that relate to their area of study.
+This opportunity must relate directly a student's program of study in order to qualify for an internship.
+Close cooperation among Carroll and the participating organizations ensures an experience that contributes significantly to the student's overall growth and professional development.
+Juniors and seniors in any major area may participate with the approval of faculty internship advisor and/or department chair, Career Services, and a site supervisor.
 Students will receive academic credit and may or may not receive monetary compensation for an internship.
-A student may earn a maximum of 6 semester hours in the internship program.
-Enrollment in the course must be during the same semester in which the majority of the work experience takes place.
-Interested students should contact their academic advisor and the internship coordinator at the Career Services Office.
+A student may apply a maximum of 12 semester hours to degree requirements; academic departments will determine the number of credits that may count toward the major (most majors accept 6 hours total).
+Enrollment in the course must be during the same semester in which the experience takes place.
+Interested students should contact their academic advisor and Career Services prior to the start of an experience.